thepogingoppa/jozua-resume/README.md

 # jozua-resume
-this is simple resume website made using html
+this is simple resume website made using HTML, will update this as I go with Dr. Angela Yu's Bootcamp